-Once you go into your account the next day, and see your ad has been approved (you’ll also receive an email from Google), you can start creating more ads, by copying your original ad.
+Once you go into your account the next day and see that your ad has been approved (you’ll also receive an email from Google), you can start creating more ads by copying your original ad.

 Paste your ad and check both boxes.

-Then you can click on your copied ad and modify it.
-Change the headline and copy.
+Then, you can click on your copied ad and modify it.
+Change the headline and/or copy.

-In order to get results on AdWords, you always need to test different ads against each other.
+In order to get results on Google Ads, you always need to test different ads against each other.

-If you only run one ad, and get crappy results, you can’t possibly know what would have been better, because you can’t compare.
+If you only run one ad and you get crappy results, you can’t possibly know what would have been better, because you can’t compare it to anything.